-- Identification the overall ratio of certificated instructional staff to full-time equivalent students enrolled in each ALE course; the number of certificated staff in each ALE course;
+- Identification of the overall ratio of certificated instructional staff to full-time equivalent students enrolled in each ALE course, the number of certificated staff in each ALE course.

 - A description of how the program supports the district’s overall goals and objectives for student academic achievement; and